-Use of Tactile Ground Surface Indicators (TGSI) shall be in accordance with DDA requirements and any Council strategies for disabled access.
+Use of Tactile Ground Surface Indicators (TGSI) shall be in accordance with Council's policy and strategies for disabled access and DDA requirements.
 The use of TGSI will be minimised by designing for a continuous path of travel in order to avoid their need at minor access street intersections.
 Changes of footpath direction at crossings are therefore discouraged.